TWilkin/powerpi/controllers/virtual/README.md

-# PowerPi - Macro Controller
+# PowerPi - Virtual Controller

 PowerPi service which controls virtual devices, which are used to combine real devices provided by the other controllers.